 Fuel costs decline in line with the overall fall in fuel consumption falling to a low of \$659 million by 2027 (55% below 2019 levels) with all the retirements, including AES.
 Fuel costs increase in 2028 due to increase generation from EcoEléctrica and San Juan unit 5, after the retirement of AES.
 Fuel costs stay relative stable after 2028, on average at \$787 million in the last ten years of the planning period.
+Overall, fuel costs decline 36% by 2038.
+Under the high demand case, fuel costs are 8% higher compared to the base load case.
+In contrast, fuel costs are 11% lower under the low demand case.

-Exhibit 8-33: ESM Plan Fuel Costs
+Exhibit 8-41: ESM Plan Fuel Costs